-- You will be required to enter information for two academic referees.
-Please contact your referees in advance to obtain an email address (preferably a university email address).
-Be sure to inform your referees that you are doing this and that the University of Toronto, School of Graduate Studies will be contacting them by email.
-Your referees will automatically receive a notification email that they have been requested to complete a reference for your application, along with instructions to submit their reference letter in the application system.
+- Applicants are required to enter information for two academic referees.
+Please be sure to contact your referees in advance to obtain an email address (preferably from a university domain) and inform them that they will be contacted at that address by the University of Toronto, School of Graduate Studies.
+Your referees will automatically receive a notification email with a request to complete a reference for your application, along with submission instructions